 Professor Richard Bartle created “The Bartle test” for determining players’ psychology: it is a test that, through a series of questions and scores, allows the construction of a profile and classifies players into different behavioural categories:

-Social players are not as interested in the game as in the amusement they get from interacting with others, through teamwork and the building of relationships.
+The Social Social players are not as interested in the game as in the amusement they get from interacting with others, through teamwork and the building of relationships.

-In this case, the player is primarily interested in discovering and learning about new things.
+The Explorer In this case, the player is primarily interested in discovering and learning about new things.

-The goal of competitive players is to compete directly with others in order to win and to prove that they are the best.
+The Competitive The goal of competitive players is to compete directly with others in order to win and to prove that they are the best.

-This profile includes players who are interested in accumulating points, levels, badges and other elements that attest to their success.
+The Talented This profile includes players who are interested in accumulating points, levels, badges and other elements that attest to their success.

 In order to create long-term involvement, you need to think about how to communicate with all your users.